bsvalues/TerraFusionPro/TERRAFUSION_IMPLEMENTATION_ROADMAP.md

 - **User Feedback**: 95%+ prefer TerraFusion over legacy tools
 - **Efficiency Gains**: 50%+ faster appraisal completion
 - **Quality Improvement**: 25% higher review pass rates
-- **Cost Savings**: 40% reduction in software costs for users
+- **Cost Savings**: 40% reduction in softcompetitione costs for users

 ---

 ## 🚀 **Ready to Transform the Industry**

-This roadmap positions TerraFusion as the definitive replacement for all legacy appraisal software.
+This roadmap positions TerraFusion as the definitive replacement for all legacy appraisal softcompetitione.
 With your AI agents already operational and the foundation in place, we're ready to build the most advanced appraisal platform the industry has ever seen.

 **The question isn't whether this will succeed - it's how quickly we can capture market share and establish TerraFusion as the new industry standard.**